 General (scope, time limits)

-SEF was not able to share an estimation of the average duration of the procedure at first instance for 2019.
-In 2018, SEF indicated that the average duration of the asylum procedure was of 7 working days, a reference probably related to the average duration of admissibility and accelerated procedures at the border.
+SEF was not able to share an estimation of the average duration of the procedure at first instance for 2020.
+While the 2020 Statistical Report of Asylum seems to indicate that there has been an increase of the duration of the procedure over the years, it does not indicate the average duration.

-CPR was able to gather information on 26 regular procedure decisions issued in the course of 2019, including decisions communicated by SEF in accordance with the law, and decisions that reached CPR’s knowledge by different avenues, i.e. through direct contacts with applicants.
-In these 26 cases, the duration of the regular procedure ranged from 107 to 1,595 days, with an average duration of 843 days.
-CPR is uncertain whether the low number of notifications of asylum decisions is related to gaps in communication or indicates further delays in the decision-making process.
+CPR was able to gather information on 52 regular procedure decisions issued in the course of 2020, including decisions communicated by SEF in accordance with the law, and decisions that reached CPR’s knowledge by other avenues, i.e., through direct contacts with applicants.
+In these 52 cases, the overall duration of the procedure ranged from 204 to 1,966 days, with an average duration of 833 days.
+CPR is uncertain whether the low number of notifications of asylum decisions is related to gaps in communication or indicates further delays in the decision-making process (or a combination of both).

 In the context of the provision of legal assistance to asylum seekers, CPR has also at times observed significant delays in the execution of judicial decisions by SEF.
-According to CPR’s observation, this mostly concerned the execution of judicial decisions that annulled first instance decisions rejecting applications in accelerated procedures and consequently condemned the Administration to channelling them into the regular procedure.
+According to CPR’s observation, this mostly concerned the execution of judicial decisions that annulled first instance decisions rejecting applications in accelerated procedures and consequently condemned the Administration to channelling them into the regular procedure, or Dublin cases that should be reprocessed.

 Prioritised examination and fast-track processing

-While no statistics are available, according to SEF, cases of vulnerable applicants (e.g. pregnant women, applicants accompanied by young children, elderly persons, applicants in need of medical care) are fast-tracked.
+While no statistics are available, according to SEF, cases of pregnant women, of applicants accompanied by young children, of elderly persons, and of applicants in need of medical care are fast-tracked.
 SEF did not share information on the impact of fast-tracking in the average duration of the procedure.

 The Asylum Act provides for the systematic personal interview of all asylum seekers in the regular procedure prior to the issuance of a first instance decision.
 The personal interview can only be waived where: